melaniegrotti/workshop-PL/README.md

 --> we need to find existing entries --> if that is true we need to return the tag --> with the tag we can find the url already excisting, and with the URL we can increas the rating

+Entrypoint: addHashtoHash --> Url already exists () deletes entry --> tag --> ratingIncrease () --> rating++

+## Rating 2nd atemped
+first attemped got to convoluted we now decided to have to hashmaps that were NOT linked: an URL-hashmap that would keep the urls as value and the tags as keys; and a rating hashmap that would keep the url as key and the rating as value; for the user it will make no difference, but for us in the backend it will be a lot easier